Prady089/Weatherman/README.md

 Risk of frost or icy surfaces.

-Example daily notification:

-🌤️ Today – McKinney
-24°C Clear
-⬆ 27° ⬇ 17°

-Open Weather Dashboard →

-🎯 Design Principles
+🛠️ Design Principles

-Signal over noise

-Event-based alerts, not constant updates
+Event-driven, not condition-driven

-Human-centric data (feels-like temperature)
+Human-centric metrics

-Static over dynamic for reliability
+Static over dynamic

-Automation-first
+Automation over manual checks

+Silence is success

-🛠️ Possible Enhancements
+🚀 Possible Future Enhancements

-Forecast-based cold alerts
+Forecast-based cold alerts (“will drop below 0°C in 2 hours”)

-Commute-aware alert timing
+Commute-hour sensitivity

 Weekend vs weekday behavior

+Configurable thresholds via environment variables

-7-day static forecast on dashboard
+7-day static forecast

-UI refinement via Figma
+UI polish via Figma

 Additional alert channels (email, Slack)

 📜 License

+Personal project.
-Personal project — feel free to fork, adapt, and extend.
+Feel free to fork, adapt, and extend.

-🙌 Acknowledgements
+🙌 Credits

 OpenWeather API

 Pushover Notifications

+GitHub Actions

-GitHub Actions & Pages
+GitHub Pages

+✅ Summary

+Weatherman is not a weather app — it is a signal system.

+It tells you:

+When weather changes

+When weather matters

+And stays silent the rest of the time

+That is intentional.